Estimated reading time: ( words)

 The Libraries and Disability Resource Center both are available to help you with document conversion tasks.

-Where you require student to purchase on their own materials and textbooks, send your syllabus to students before the semester starts so that they can arrange document conversion in advance.
+Where you require students to purchase materials and textbooks, send your syllabus to to them before the semester starts so that they can arrange document conversion in advance.
 (In general, sending students your syllabus before the semester begins can be an inclusive practice to allow them to better prepare for your course.)

 Cluttered, disorganized, and lengthy documents or course pages that haven’t been properly formatted can make it difficult for students to scan and efficiently find the information they’re looking for.
 Students may therefore miss important details or deadlines.
 Incomplete, unclear or inconsistent information can prevent students from being able to focus on the content of your course.